-Rick, my brother-in-law, was an NCAA cross-country rock star.
+My ex-brother-in-law was an NCAA cross-country rock star.
 Full ride to UMass.
 Number one on the team.
 The running dude.
-Then, as happens to many a talented athlete, a wickedly-torn hamstring put him on a different path.
+Then, as happens to many a talented athlete, a torn hamstring put him on a different path.

-The next day, a Saturday I remember well, Rick got up, got dressed in shorts and sneakers and went out the door.
-10 minutes later, at most, he was back.
+The next day, a Saturday I remember well, running dude got up, got dressed in shorts and sneakers and went out the door.
+10 minutes later (if that) he was back.

 “Where’d you go?”
 Margaret asked.

-“I jogged down to the corner and back,” Rick answered.
+“I jogged down to the corner and back,” he answered.

 “Because doing something is better than doing nothing.
 Put on sneakers, walk to the mailbox if that’s all you’ve got, but decide to do it every day.
 Eventually you’ll feel like doing more.
 That’s what we’ve all forgotten.”

-Four years ago, when our home life was utter chaos, I decided that, on the long path to restoring order, we were going to begin by tackling dinner, and we were going to take our first step by sitting down at the table, one night a week.
+Four years ago, when our home life was the kind of chaos unique to families with young children, I decided that, on the long path to restoring order, we were going to begin by tackling dinner, and we were going to take our first step by sitting down at the table, one night a week.
 If that one dinner consisted of fast food or frozen pizza or Hamburger Helper (the only thing Bernard said he could make for dinner), then so be it.
 We were having dinner at the table as a family at least one night a week.
 The end.

 A year later, three years ago now, I renewed the pledge to start by sitting down.
 On this second go-round. however, I armed myself with a homespun weekly menu plan.
 It was nothing fancy, believe me.
 It was a four week rotation that included chicken quesadillas, turkey burgers, grilled flank steak and breakfast for dinner (scrambled eggs and toast).
 Everything on the plan was kid-friendly.
 Nothing on the plan required advanced cooking skills, or even recipes.